 Over the early spring and summer, I’d get home from work, spend time with the kids, walk the dog…then suit up to get some riding in.
 I’d check the brakes and throttle, make sure there were no loose parts or worry spots on the bike.
 I checked my gear to make sure my jacket and helmet fit well, and that I had good visibility on the streets….then I’d get on the bike, make a few imaginary revs, then start it up.
 Being a smaller bike, it wasn’t very loud, but it was good enough for me.

-I was having fun riding around the book, running to the store and getting used to life on 2 wheels.
+I was having fun riding around the block, running to the store and getting used to life on 2 wheels.
 I’d always loved riding bicycles, but this was different.
 I could sit a stop sign and make the bike go RUN-na-na-na-na…and get away from traffic at a light just by pushing the throttle a bit.
 I didn’t have to go REALLY fast, but I could go fast enough.